enkidevs/curriculum/web/styling/box-model/borders.md

 You can declare it with **any combination** of `width`, `style`, and `color` in **any order**.

-> ❗ The `style` needs to be set for the border to show.
-It is because the default value is `none`.
+> ❗ You need to set the `style` for the border to show.
+If you don't, the default value is `none`.

 Borders can have different styles, of which the most common is `solid`.
 Others are `dashed`, `dotted`, or `double`.